 - 2-seconds long deep clench

 Then let go, and relax your pelvic floor muscles for 10 seconds.
 This is one set.
-Aim to do 3 of these per day.
+Aim to do three sets of per day.

 Routine 2 “Long squeeze”

-This routine is done while lying down, varying the way you contract your pc-muscle as opposed to routine 1.
+This routine is done while lying down, varying the way you contract your pelvic floor muscles as opposed to routine one which is done seated.

 - Lie down and start activating your pelvic floor muscles by doing 5 short, tight squeezes